wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 My working draft:

-# Linux: The Other Operating System
+# Linux: The "Other" Operating System

 ~ [Christian Peters]